apiad/castor/README.md

 castor main:manager -i # Using interactive mode for a nice dashboard
 ```

-In Terminal 2, run your application logic:
+In Terminal 2, run your FastAPI application:

 ```bash
 fastapi run api:app
 ```

+You can now send requests to your API (e.g., `curl -X POST "/signup?email_address=test@example.com"`) and see the tasks being processed by the worker.

 ## Features